Mobile

 Creating a binding

-Create a package for mobiles to use github.com/hajimehoshi/ebiten/v2/mobile
+Create a package for mobiles to use github.com/hajimehoshi/ebiten/v2/mobile:

 package yourgamemobile